 What Is Wet Brain Syndrome?

 Wet brain syndrome, also referred to as Wernicke-Korsakoff syndrome, is a brain disorder due to vitamin B1 deficiency.
 This happens all too often among individuals who have an alcohol problem as alcohol use disorder causes a lack of vitamin B1.
 In addition, wet brain happens when two different conditions, Wernicke encephalopathy, and Korsakoff syndrome, occur concurrently.
 Both of these problems are due to brain damage caused by a lack of vitamin B1.

-According to the National Institue of Neurological Disorders and Strike (NINDS) , wet brain may result from alcohol abuse, dietary deficiencies, prolonged vomiting, eating disorders, or the effects of chemotherapy.
+According to the National Institute of Neurological Disorders and Strike (NINDS) , wet brain may result from alcohol abuse, dietary deficiencies, prolonged vomiting, eating disorders, or the effects of chemotherapy.
 B1 deficiency causes damage to the brain’s thalamus and hypothalamus.
-Symptoms include mental confusion, vision problems, coma, hypothermia, low blood pressure, and lack of muscle coordination (ataxia).
+Wet Brain Syndrome symptoms include mental confusion, vision problems, coma, hypothermia, low blood pressure, and lack of muscle coordination (ataxia).

 Although Wernicke’s and Korsakoff’s are related disorders, some scientists believe them to be different stages of the same disorder, which is called Wernicke-Korsakoff syndrome.
 Wernicke’s encephalopathy represents the “acute” phase of the disorder and Korsakoff’s amnesic syndrome represents the disorder progressing to a “chronic” or long-lasting stage.